mgietzmann/Coppermind/Classes/Data Analysis in Community Ecology/Projects/Class Project.md

 And we've got a draft!

 Next steps are to edit everything I've got there and then add a section explaining why this isn't actually a massive project... but I've got something I could submit if I suddenly got ill or something :)

+# Outline of Final Report

+## Methods

+### Introduction to the Data

+*I have this already*

+### Preparing the Data

+*I have this as well*

+### Ordination

+- Note that ordination was used to determine the clusters that would then be thrown through the "information" gain analysis.
+For the occurrence case we modified each species to have 1 where abundance was >0 and 0 everywhere else and then applied the Jaccard distance metric to determine the amount of mutual overlap between different species.
+In the case of abundance we first standardized the data by taking the fourth root of the abundance.
+For the computation of distance we then rescaled so that the maximum abundance was 1 for each species.
+The intention here was to ensure we were judging distance on how peaks and troughs matched up as opposed to how actual abundance matched up.
+To get distances we then applied Bray-Curtis distance metric.
+- In both cases we then used agglomerative clustering with complete linkage to build 6 clusters.
+6 was chosen somewhat arbitrarily as a balance between having a somewhat large group but not a group so large as to make the information gain calculation prohibitively long.
+- To see how these clusters mapped against one another we also performed a non metric multidimensional scaling analysis over the distance metrics.
+We produced two coordinates, mapped these into x, y axes and then plotted the points colored by their clusters.
+We reported on stress as well.
+- Each of these clusters was then passed through our information gain process.

+### Information Gain

+- In each case the overall procedure was:
+	- For each species still marked as "observed":
+		- Remove it from the observed category and place it in the predicted category
+		- Build models for each of the predicted species on the basis of the observed species and the environmental features if indicated
+		- Save the score per species
+		- Average predicted scores to get marginal information
+		- Average predicted and observed scores (1's) to get the total information
+	- Select the species whose movement to the predicted category gives the highest information
+	- Repeat until all species are in the predicted category
+- Regularization
+	- We did a grid search over 5, 10, and 20 minimum nodes per leaf using 3 fold cross validation
+	- A 20% test set was held out in each case to evaluate the final score of each model
+- Standardization
+	- For the occurrence data, before training the model we standardized our data to binary 1's and 0's indicating presence or absence for each species.
+	- For the abundance data we took the fourth root of abundance per species
+- Resampling (Per species model)
+	- For occurrence data, in order to not have class imbalance for the classifier, we sampled (with replacement) an equal number of rows with and without presence.
+However we predicted on all samples
+	- For the abundance data we filtered down to rows with positive abundance
+- Information Score
+	- (AUC - 0.5) / 0.5 for the occurrence case
+	- Explained variance for the abundance case
+- Cases
+	- We ran with and without environmental features
+	- And then with and without clustering
+		- The without clustering case had us randomly select as many species as were in the cluster in question but the sample was taken from all species

+## Results

+## Discussion

+## What Am I Going To Do

+1. Clustering to find groups that covary to some extent
+2. A test to see if their covariance is better than random
+3. Then flip it and now do an ordination over the stations
+4. Try to predict distances or something on the basis of the species

+Flippin sucks but oh well...

+1. Cluster on the basis of per stratum kg/ha
+2. Standardize and rescale
+3. Do a permanova to make sure your stuff is in fact different
+4. Run mantel to sort out which species are most important to the distances
+5. Run RF over those
+6. Pick the point where you hit the knee
+7. How does your overall estimate of abundance change on the extra species?

+---

+1. Do you need them all?
+2. Are they indicating distinct groups?
+Yes and three of them.

+I think the final question I need to answer is this - how to choose my clusters for the above question.
+Probably groups of them are being indicators together so they can't be treated in isolation.

+ I've found at least two groups that have the properties that:
+1. A permanova says they are different on a species by species level
+2. Their indicator species are bad at indicating for the other set, much better than random for their own set, and better than other species within their own set

+So no you don't need all the species, and yes it looks like there are at least two sets of species that are covarying together in a meaningful way.

+And it's three groups because once you add the fourth it's indicator is no longer actually indicative.

+The first thing I wanted to do was identify if there are any covarying groups of species.
+So we did these standardization and scaling to then compute a distance matrix using bray curtis and then used agglomeration to cluster. we saw that we get little break off groups which are uninteresting. then we did a permanova to check that our groupings were real, which they definitely are.
+Next the question was whether we need to know about all the species.
+Think of this like a dimensionality reduction. but that requires the dimensions are now species so we turned this on its head and back to sites. we took a leaf out of nmds’s book and calculated the stress between the full distance matrix and our species subsets to find minimum sets for the groups. finally we performed a regression against our environmental variables to see if the same kinds of conclusions can be taken from either ordination. and looked at the ordination in both cases.

+you definitely don’t need all of the species but you do need quite a few

+And we’ll do this for occurrence patterns at the haul level.

+1. standardize and scale both ways
+2. build distances between species
+3. cluster
+4. permanova
+5. nmds to see clusters (couple levels to show small groups)
+6. selecting train hauls
+7. apply ordination procedure (plot)
+8. over testing hauls do nmds and plotting of environmental features
+9. conclude